 Next time you have something important to say, do you really think people will listen if you’re doing a hand stand at the same time?
 Maybe if you’re a yoga teacher.
 But other than that, it’s not giving the right visual cues that relate to the content of your message.

 It’s quite amazing that we can understand each other with such clarity, without saying a single word.
 As a matter of fact, our primary way of communicating is non-verbal.

 To become an efficient and skilled communicator, you need to understand the importance of both verbal and non-verbal communication.
 Be more aware of your body language this week and consider what signals you’re sending to others.

 If you’d like to learn more about your own behavioural style and strengths and take your communication skills to the next level….

 Then Hey….
-You should take a look at my Behavioural Profiling Analysis.
+You should take a look at my Behavioral Profiling Analysis.

 I’d love to read your comments below on what specifically you’re struggling with in your day to day conversations.